OSEGermany/OKH-RDF-DB/README.md

 # (See the output for instructions
 # of how to run SPARQL queries on the command-line).
 # NOTE This might take quite a while to finish
-./fill-db
+run/fill-db

 # Starts the web-interface
 # (see the output for the URL
 # you will have to open in your browser)
-./web-ui
+run/web-ui
 ```

 The web-UI will then (probably) be available at:

 <http://localhost:3030/#/dataset/okh/query>

-You can now try your first [sample query](sample-query.txt)
+You can now try your first [sample query](res/sample-query.txt)
 on the OKH data.